antonvh/LMS-uart-esp/Libraries/UartRemote/Arduino/UartRemote/README.md

 # UartRemote library for Arduino

 This library is fully compatible with the MicroPython UartRemote library.
-It can be used in any Arduino project.
+It can be used in any Arduino project by adding this whole directory to the Arduino ibrary directory.
+After importing the `UartRemote` library, an example can be selected form the examples in the Arduino IDE.

 ## Differences compared to MicroPython implementation